wuchai111/cf-workers-telegram-bot/packages/main/README.md

 npm i @codebam/cf-workers-telegram-bot
 ```

-See `worker.ts` for an example of what a bot might look like.
+See [cwtb-consumer](https://github.com/codebam/cwtb-consumer) for an example of what a bot might look like.
 Just import from `@codebam/cf-workers-telegram-bot`.

+See [my blog post](https://seanbehan.ca/posts/cf-workers-telegram-bot) for a more in-depth guide for how to set up a bot.

 - `npm create cloudflare@latest`
 - `npx wrangler login`